pre/hyy-voting-frontend/README.md

 * If you get error `Unknown provider: xyzProvider <- xyz <- XyzCtrl`, add `<script src="..../xyz.js">` to the bottom of `app/index.html`.

+* For information that will change for each election: `git grep "#NOTE"`.